tonyelmore/touchBarScripts/README.md

 # touchBarScripts
-This is a script that can be put into BetterTouchTool to toggle the Mute / Unmute Audio while in Zoom.
+This is a script that can be put into [BetterTouchTool] (https://folivora.ai/ BetterTouchTool) to toggle the Mute / Unmute Audio while in Zoom.
-The only program that seems to not play well with this is VisualStudio Code
+You will have to spend the $6.50 or $20.00 for BetterTouchTool The only program that seems to not play well with this is VisualStudio Code

 To use this script...